peass-ng/PEASS-ng/README.md

 This script has **several lists** included inside of it to be able to **color the results** in order to highlight PE vector.

 LinPEAS also **exports a new PATH** variable if common folders aren't present in the original PATH variable.
 It also **exports** `export HISTSIZE=0` so no command executed during the session will be saved in the history file.

+You can see the [checks performed by linPEAS here](https://github.com/carlospolop/linux-privilege-escalation-awsome-script/tree/master/checks)

 ## Colors